narendram224/html_canvas1/README.md

 <h1>Canvas experiment series part one making Partical using html and css and js </h1>
 <p>The basic2.html page having very nice and cool animation of canvas just check the screenshot </p>

-  <p> This is a very simple example after that we take our canvas design to the next label</p>
+  <p> This is a very simple example after this your canvas design goes to the next level</p>